jaden/hugo-example-s3/README.md

 Run `hugo` to build the site

-From git bash, run `deploy.sh` to deploy the site to Amazon S3.
+Run `gulp` to deploy the site to Amazon S3.